 The Mergers & Acquisitions Litigation Review: Turkey

-Regarding popular venues, considering the fees and expenses of a foreign arbitration centre, local practitioners have been increasingly choosing the Istanbul Arbitration Center (ISTAC) arbitration rules, with the seat of arbitration in Istanbul, especially in small and middle-size M&A deals, which trend is expected to continue.
+Regarding popular venues, considering the fees and expenses of a foreign arbitration centre, local practitioners have been increasingly choosing the Istanbul Arbitration Center (ISTAC) arbitration rules, with the seat of arbitration in Istanbul, especially in small and medium-sized M&A deals, which trend is expected to continue.

 Legal and regulatory background

-The legal and regulatory framework governing M&A transactions includes Turkish Commercial Code No. 6102, Turkish Code of Obligations No. 6098, Civil Procedure Code No. 6100, Capital Markets Code No. 6362, the Code on Protection of Competition No. 4054 and their secondary legislation.
+The legal and regulatory framework governing M&A transactions includes Turkish Commercial Code No. 6102, Turkish Code of Obligations No. 6098, Civil Procedure Code No. 6100, Capital Markets Code No. 6362, Code on Protection of Competition No. 4054 and their secondary legislation.

-Main regulatory bodies are the Banking Regulation and Supervision Agency, the Information Technologies and Communication Agency, the General Directorate of Insurance, the Energy Markets Regulatory Agency and the Competition Board.
+The main regulatory bodies are the Banking Regulation and Supervision Agency, the Information Technologies and Communication Agency, the General Directorate of Insurance, the Energy Markets Regulatory Agency and the Competition Board.

 i Common claims and procedure